Snow blankets Chicago area, leads to 26 crashes in NW Indiana

 ART VAN GIVEAWAY?

-If at least three inches of snow falls on Sunday at O'Hare airport, Art Van Furniture will be on the hook for a large furniture bill.
+Art Van Furniture will likely not be on the hook for a $5 million furniture bill.

-Last month, the furniture retailer offered a promotion saying furniture would be free if it snows three inches on Super Bowl Sunday.
+The company's fourth annual "Let it Snow" promotion offered to refund furniture purchases of $999 made between January 5th and 8th - but only if three inches of snow fell at O'Hare International Airport on Super Bowl Sunday.

-As part of its "Let It Snow" promotion, Art Van Furniture said it will fully refund all purchases of $999 or more made on January 5, 6, 7, and 8.

 Sun-Times Media Wire contributed to this report.